 No matter what we do, even if it is to sit at home and do nothing, is a risk.
 That’s just how life works.

-With research into low-frequency EMF still ongoing, and through exposure to low levels of low-frequency EMFs is still being deemed safe for adults, studies (although inconclusive) are causing a growing concern that young children may be potentially more susceptible to low-frequency EMFs.
+With research into low-frequency EMF still ongoing, and though exposure to low levels of low-frequency EMFs is still being deemed safe for adults, studies (although inconclusive) are causing a growing concern that young children may be potentially more susceptible to low-frequency EMFs.

-If this is a concern for you, you can opt for a low EMF hair dryer.
+If this is a concern for you, you can opt for a low-EMF hair dryer.